 Ted Bundy (1946-89) is one of the most notorious American serial killers.
 Beginning around 1974, Bundy attacked and murdered some thirty women (this was the figure he confessed to, although was probably higher as he admitted there were others he would not speak about) in seven different states.
 A law student, Bundy frequented campuses and would break into dorms where he bludgeoned a number of women to death.
 On other occasions, he would use a fake cast and lure them into helping him.
 Arrested and making two escapes from jail, Bundy was finally placed on trial in Florida in 1979.
 This became a sensation in that it was the first trial to be televised where Bundy acted as his own co-counsel and played to the gallery.
 He was convicted and sentenced to death, being executed by electrocution in 1989.

 Joe Berlinger is a director better known for documentaries.
 He gained fame as the co-director of three documentaries about the West Memphis Three, Paradise Lost: The Child Murders at Robin Hood Hills (1996), Revelations: Paradise Lost 2 (1999) and Paradise Lost 3: Purgatory (2011).
 He made his debut as a fiction director with Book of Shadows: Blair Witch 2 (2000), a not uninteresting sequel that was dismissed by most at the time.
 Berlinger subsequently went on to make other documentaries such as Metallica: Some Kind of Monster (2004), Whitey: United States of America v.
-James J. Bulger (2014), Tony Robbins: I Am Not Your Guru (2016), Intent to Destroy (2017) and Crime Scene: The Vanishing at the Cecil Hotel (2021), among others.
+James J. Bulger (2014), Tony Robbins: I Am Not Your Guru (2016), Intent to Destroy (2017), Confronting a Serial Killer (2021), Crime Scene: The Times Square Killer (2021), Crime Scene: The Vanishing at the Cecil Hotel (2021) and Conversations with a Killer: The John Wayne Gacy Tapes (2022), among others.